wallarm/product-documentation/docs/2.18/admin-en/installation-postanalytics-en.md

 The postanalytics module uses the in-memory storage Tarantool.
 For production environments, the recommended amount of RAM allocated for Tarantool is 75% of the total server memory.
 If testing the Wallarm node or having a small server size, the lower amount can be enough (e.g. 25% of the total memory).

-The allocated memory size is set in GB via the `SLAB_ALLOC_ARENA` directive in the `wallarm-tarantool` configuration file.
+The allocated memory size is set in GB via the `SLAB_ALLOC_ARENA` directive in the [`/etc/default/wallarm-tarantool` or `/etc/sysconfig/wallarm-tarantool`](#4-update-postanalytics-module-configuration) configuration file.
 The value can be an integer or a float (a dot `.` is a decimal separator).
 For example:

 === "If testing the node"
     ```bash